 Use only gentle cleansers and lather just the parts of your skin that really need it.
 Apply deeply hydrating products within 3 minutes after toweling off.
 Here are the product options that I like to add to winter skin care:

-- Since your hands always need special care in the winter, I recommend our Hand Care Kit to treat and prevent dry hands.
+Prevent dry hand skin with products that specifically do this.
+Since your hands always need special care in the winter, I recommend my Survival Kit for Busy Hands to treat and prevent dry hands.

-- Keep your lips moist all the time with our Nutritic Lip Balm.
+Keep your lips moist all the time with my Natural Lip Balm.

 Summer or warm climates bring you outdoors more.
 With this, you can expect more sun exposure.
 You need to understand your sun exposure risk and be certain to apply the right sunscreen as often as needed.
-Our sunscreen comparison chart can help provide you with the guidance you need when selecting sunscreen.
+My sun protection page has all the tools and sunscreens I trust for my skin, my family's skin and my patients skin.
+We have put these products to the test and they work.
 You may also need to stop using exfoliating skin care products when you expect extreme sun exposure.